brandon14/fossabot-commander/README.md

 ## Versioning

-php-licenses-generator uses [semantic versioning](https://semver.org/) that looks like `MAJOR.MINOR.PATCH`.
+brandon14/fossabot-commander uses [semantic versioning](https://semver.org/) that looks like `MAJOR.MINOR.PATCH`.

 Major version changes will include backwards-incompatible changes and may require refactoring of projects using it.
 Minor version changes will include backwards-compatible new features and changes and will not break existing usages.